Advertiser Disclosure

 Image Credit: momo via Flickr (license)

-Playa Varadero, also known as Playa Azul, lets beach-goers swim for hours in warm, crystal-clear water.
+Playa Varadero, also known as Playa Azul, lets beachgoers swim for hours in warm, crystal-clear water.
 With over 12 miles of coastline, there’s plenty of space here, even during the busy tourist season between December and March.

-With a pristine horizon that lets the sun glitter on the water, you can go for long walks at any time of day and still be blown away by how beautiful the beach is.
+With a horizon that lets the sun glitter on the water, you can go for long walks at any time of day and still be blown away by how beautiful the beach is.

 Amenities like restaurants are within walking distance if you need them, but you can also enjoy a secluded day at the beach that’s far away from any noise or crowds that might develop.